dimashok/efishery-skill-task/README.md

 # End of the line
 For more informations, you can visit cypress.io to see the other details about this framework

 Footnote: apologize for any fleakiness, this is either Youtube Music page itself or Cypress.
-I believe my code is already handled it.
+I believe my code is already handled it correctly.